Geographia Generalis: The relative part

 The relative part contains nine chapters on the zones of the Earth caused by its shape.
 Light, heat, climate zones, seasons, and the appearance of the Moon and Sun are discussed in these chapters.

 The comparative part

 The comparative part contains ten chapters related to comparing places to each other and navigation.
 There are two chapters related to ship construction and cargo.
 These chapters serve to contextualize the nautical navigation information.
 These sections demonstrate how the theoretical aspects of geography can be practically applied.

 Special geography

-terrestrial
+Terrestrial

 The outline of terrestrial geography contains the boundaries of a region, its latitude and longitude, mountains, mines, water features, animals, and the fertility of the land.

-celestial
+Celestial

 The outline of celestial geography contains the relationship between a place and the equator and pole, the length of the day, the climate, and the observed motion of stars above the horizon.

-human
+Human

 The outline of human geography contains the stature of a region's inhabitants, their food, customs, religions, languages, cities, historic events, and notable people.